ecronix/react-most-wanted/README.md

 ### Authorisation

-Authentication and authorisation are not the same thing!
-With authentication we identify who we have as user and with athorisation we identify what that user can do in our application.
-In this project authorisation is managed over `grants` and `roles`.
-Every grant gives the user the authorisation to do a specific action (read, create, edit or delete) in the database.
+Note that authentication and authorization are not the same thing!
+With authentication we identify who we have as user and with authorization we identify what that user can do in our application.
+In this project authorization is managed over `grants` and `roles`.
+Every grant gives the user the authorization to do a specific action (read, create, edit or delete) in the database.
 Roles are defining a group of grants you can give a user.
-They are just for managing large number of grants easely.
-Every grant can still be managed seperately.
+They are just for managing large number of grants easily.
+Every grant can still be managed separately.

 Only administrators have access to add or remove grants and roles to a user.
 Only administrators can make other users to administrators.

-**WARNING:** In this demo the rules are manipulated that everyone can make other users to admins and even himselfe.
-So everyone can see how it works.
-In production there should be made a change in the database.rules file.
+**WARNING:** In this demo the rules are manipulated such that everyone can make other users admins, and a user can even become an admin on their own.
+Everyone can see how this part works.
+In production a change should be made in the database.rules file.

 From: